surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 ## Survey Solutions installation

 When your instance is running, connect to it with rdp [using instructions](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html).
-Once connected, execute [standalone installation]({{< ref "/headquarters/config/standalone-installation#installing-surveysolutions" >}}) steps (skip PostgreSQL part).
+Once connected, execute [installation]({{< ref "/headquarters/config/server-installation#installing-surveysolutions" >}}) steps (skip PostgreSQL part).
 When asked for database connection, input endpoint from RDS setup and database credentials.

 ### Change port from 9700 to 80